Frybread Face and Me

 Frybread Face and Me is a 2023 American coming-of-age drama film written and directed by Billy Luther.
 It stars Keir Tallman, Charley Hogan, Sarah H. Natani, Martin Sensmeier, and Kahara Hodges.
 New Zealand actor and filmmaker Taika Waititi serves as an executive producer.

-It had its world premiere at South by Southwest on March 11, 2023 before screening at the 2023 Toronto International Film Festival, and was released on November 24, 2023 in limited theaters by ARRAY and on Netflix.
+It had its world premiere at South by Southwest on March 11, 2023, before screening at the 2023 Toronto International Film Festival, and was released on November 24, 2023, in limited theaters by ARRAY and on Netflix.

 Premise

-A young boy from San Diego spends the summer with his Navajo grandmother on the reservation in Arizona, where he meets and connects with his cousin.
+A boy from San Diego spends the summer with his Navajo grandmother on the reservation in Arizona, where he meets and connects with his cousin.

 Production

 In June 2021, it was announced that Morningstar Angeline and Martin Sensmeier had joined the cast of the film, with Billy Luther directing from a screenplay he wrote, with Taika Waititi executive producing.
 In September 2021, it was announced Keir Tallman, Sarah H. Natani, Kahara Hodges, Charley Hogan, and Jeremiah Bitsui had joined the cast of the film.

 Principal photography took place in New Mexico.